brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 [ Example: For a `const` member function of class `X`, the extra parameter is assumed to have type “[lvalue]{.addu} reference to `const X`”.
 — _end example_
  ]
-For conversion functions [that are non-static member functions]{.addu}, the function is considered to be a member of the class of the implied object argument for the purpose of defining the type of the implicit [object]{.rm} [this]{.addu} parameter.
+For conversion functions [that are non-static member functions]{.addu}, the function is considered to be a member of the class of the implied object argument for the purpose of defining the type of the implicit object parameter.
-For non-conversion functions introduced by a _using-declaration_ into a derived class, the function is considered to be a member of the derived class for the purpose of defining the type of the implicit [object]{.rm} [this]{.addu} parameter.
+For non-conversion functions introduced by a _using-declaration_ into a derived class, the function is considered to be a member of the derived class for the purpose of defining the type of the implicit object parameter.
-For static member functions [that do not have an explicit this parameter]{.addu}, the implicit [object]{.rm} [this]{.addu} parameter is considered to match any object (since if the function is selected, the object is discarded).
+For static member functions [that do not have an explicit object parameter]{.addu}, the implicit object parameter is considered to match any object (since if the function is selected, the object is discarded).
-[ _Note_: No actual type is established for the implicit [object]{.rm} [this]{.addu} parameter of [such]{.addu} a static member function, and no attempt will be made to determine a conversion sequence for that parameter ([over.match.best]).
+[ _Note_: No actual type is established for the implicit object parameter of [such]{.addu} a static member function, and no attempt will be made to determine a conversion sequence for that parameter ([over.match.best]).
 — _end note_
  ]

 [5]{.pnum} During overload resolution, the implied object argument is indistinguishable from other arguments.
-The implicit [object]{.rm} [this]{.addu} parameter, however, retains its identity since no user-defined conversions can be applied to achieve a type match with it.
+The implicit object parameter, however, retains its identity since no user-defined conversions can be applied to achieve a type match with it.
-For non-static member functions declared without a _ref-qualifier_, even if the implicit [object]{.rm} [this]{.addu} parameter is not const-qualified, an rvalue can be bound to the parameter as long as in all other respects the argument can be converted to the type of the implicit [object]{.rm} [this]{.addu} parameter.
+For non-static member functions declared without a _ref-qualifier_, even if the implicit object parameter is not const-qualified, an rvalue can be bound to the parameter as long as in all other respects the argument can be converted to the type of the implicit object parameter.
 [ *Note*: The fact that such an argument is an rvalue does not affect the ranking of implicit conversion sequences.
 — *end note*
  ]